-G.117 miter - automatically create a miter circuit
+G.118 miter - automatically create a miter circuit

-'''

 miter -equiv [options] gold_name gate_name miter_name

-'''

 Creates a miter circuit for equivalence checking.
 The gold- and gate- modules must have the same interfaces.
 The miter circuit will have all inputs of the two source modules, prefixed with 'in'.
-The miter circuit has a 'trigger' output that goes high if an output mismatch between the two source modules is detected.
+The miter circuit has a 'trigger' output that goes high if an output mismatch between the two source modules is

 '''

+detected.

 -ignore_gold_x

-'''

-a undef (x) bit in the gold module output will match any value in the gate module output.
+a undef (x) bit in the gold module output will match any value in

+the gate module output.

 -make_outputs

-also route the gold- and gate-outputs to 'gold' and 'gate' outputs on the miter circuit.
+also route the gold- and gate-outputs to 'gold' and 'gate' outputs

+on the miter circuit.

 -make_outcmp

 also create a cmp output for each gold/gate output pair.

--make_assert
+-make assert

 also create an 'assert' cell that checks if trigger is always low.

+-make cover

+also create a 'cover' cell for each gold/gate output pair.

 -flatten

+call 'flatten -wb; opt_expr -keepdc -undriven;;' on the miter circuit.

-''' -cross
+-cross

-allow output ports on the gold module to match input ports on the gate module.
-This is useful when the gold module contains additional logic to drive some of the gate module inputs.
+allow output ports on the gold module to match input ports on the

+gate module.
+This is useful when the gold module contains additional

+logic to drive some of the gate module inputs.

 miter -assert [options] module [miter_name]

 Creates a miter circuit for property checking.
-All input ports are kept, output ports are discarded.
-An additional output 'trigger' is created that goes high when an assert is violated.
-Without a miter_name, the existing module is modified.
+All input ports are kept,

+output ports are discarded.
+An additional output 'trigger' is created that

+goes high when an assert is violated.
+Without a miter_name, the existing

+module is modified.

+-make_outputs

--make_outputs keep module output ports.
+keep module output ports.

 -flatten

 call 'flatten -wb; opt_expr -keepdc -undriven;;' on the miter circuit.

 '''

-G.118 mutate - generate or apply design mutations
+G.119 mutate - generate or apply design mutations

 '''

 mutate -list N [options] [selection]

 Create a list of N mutations using an even sampling.

 -o filename

 Write list to this file instead of console output

 -s filename

 Write a list of all src tags found in the design to the specified file

--seed N

 RNG seed for selecting mutations

+-none

 Include a "none" mutation in the output

 -ctrl name width value

 Add -ctrl options to the output.
 Use 'value' for first mutation, then

 simply count up from there.

 -mode name

 -module name

 -cell name

 -port name

 -portbit int

-'''

-'''

 -ctrlbit int

 -wire name

 -wirebit int

 -src string

 Filter list of mutation candidates to those matching

 the given parameters.

 -cfg option int

 Set a configuration option.
 Options available:

 weight_pq_w weight_pq_b weight_pq_c weight_pq_s

 weight_pq_mw weight_pq_mb weight_pq_mc weight_pq_ms

 weight_cover pick_cover_prcnt

 mutate -mode MODE [options]

 Apply the given mutation.

 -ctrl name width value

 Add a control signal with the given name and width.
 The mutation is

 activated if the control signal equals the given value.

 -module name

 -cell name

 -port name

+'''

+'''

 -portbit int

 -ctrlbit int

 Mutation parameters, as generated by 'mutate -list N'.

 -wire name

 -wirebit int

 -src string

 Ignored.
 (They are generated by -list for documentation purposes.)

 '''

-G.119 muxcover - cover trees of MUX cells with wider MUXes
+G.120 muxcover - cover trees of MUX cells with wider MUXes

+'''

+muxcover [options] [selection]

+Cover trees of $MUX cells with $MUX{4,8,16} cells

+-mux4[=cost], -mux8[=cost], -mux16[=cost]

+Cover $MUX trees using the specified types of MUXes (with optional

+integer costs).
+If none of these options are given, the effect is the

+same as if all of them are.

+Default costs: $MUX4 = 220, $MUX8 = 460,

+MUX16 = 940

+-mux2=cost

+Use the specified cost for $MUX cells when making covering decisions.

-Default cost: \$MUX = 100
+Default cost: $MUX = 100

 -dmux=cost

-Use the specified cost for \$MUX cells used in decoders.
+Use the specified cost for $MUX cells used in decoders.

 Default cost: 90

 -nodecode

 Do not insert decoder logic.
-This reduces the number of possible substitutions, but guarantees that the resulting circuit is not less efficient than the original circuit.
+This reduces the number of possible

+substitutions, but guarantees that the resulting circuit is not

+less efficient than the original circuit.

 -nopartial

-Do not consider mappings that use $MUX<N>$ to select from less than N> different signals.
+Do not consider mappings that use $MUX<N> to select from less

+than <N> different signals.

+'''

-G.120 muxpack - \$mux/\$pmux cascades to \$pmux
+G.121 muxpack - \$mux/\$pmux cascades to \$pmux